 On the practical side, we hope and expect Financial Intelligence will prepare you to take actions such as the following:

 - Speak the language.
 Finance is the language of business.
 Whether you like it or not, the one thing every organization has in common is numbers and how those numbers are tabulated, analyzed, and reported.
 You need to use the language to be taken seriously and to communicate effectively.
 As with any new language, you can’t expect to speak it fluently at first.
 Never mind — jump in and try something.
 You’ll gain confidence as you go.

-- Use the information.
+- Use the information in our job.
 Use it to improve cash flow.
 Use it to analyze the next big project.
 Use it to assess your company’s results.
 Your job will be more fun, and your impact on the company’s performance will be greater.

-This is an excerpt from Financial Intelligence: A Manager’s Guide to Knowing What the Numbers Really Mean by Karen Berman, Joe Knight, and John Case, published by Harvard Business School Press, January 2006.
-Copyright ©2006 Business Literacy Institute.
+This is an excerpt from Financial Intelligence: A Manager’s Guide to Knowing What the Numbers Really Mean, Revised Edition by Karen Berman, Joe Knight, and John Case, published by Harvard Business School Press, 2013.
+Copyright ©2018 Business Literacy Institute.
 All rights reserved.